-A sprawling investigation: What we know so far about the Capitol riot suspects
+Analysis | A sprawling investigation: What we know so far about the Capitol riot suspects

 The youngest defendant held is 21 — alleged Oregon Proud Boys member Jonathanpeter Klein, who has pleaded not guilty and sought release to home detention, arguing he is not a flight or safety risk.

-The oldest person jailed is Lonnie L. Coffman, 70, of Falkville, Ala., accused of parking a pickup truck with 11 Molotov-cocktails and five loaded weapons on Capitol Hill.
+The oldest person jailed is Lonnie L. Coffman, 70, of Falkville, Ala., accused of parking a pickup truck with 11 molotov cocktails and five loaded weapons on Capitol Hill.
 He has pleaded not guilty to firearms charges.

 All of those currently detained face felony charges punishable by at least a year in prison, except one misdemeanor defendant, who is appealing his detention order.